tindandelion/tindandelion.github.io/_posts/2015-05-04-linux-project-on-windows.md

 ---
 layout: post
-title: How to compile a Linux project on Windows
+title: How to build a Linux project on Windows
 ---

 The project I'm currently working on produces deliverables for Windows and